Introduction to AAC Blocks

 Problems in Red Clay Bricks Detailed Comparison

-Issue Red Brick3 AAC Block Advantage
+Issue Red Brick AAC Block Advantage

 Size variation High Perfect uniform size